Cameron’s administration has consistently eroded any semblance of a modern work-life balance

 The Conservative cabinet has completely overlooked these concerns when refusing to adequately compensate public sector employees working unsocial hours.
 Whether this is because ministers are too ambitious to appreciate the motivations behind a work-life balance, or are too privileged to understand the consequences of being denied one, is unclear.

 However, unions representing workers as diverse as doctors, tube staff and shop-workers have all voiced exasperation at the government’s record.
-To ignore the common factor underlying these disputes would be to ignore a very simple fact: this government has no respect for a healthy work-life balance.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+To ignore the common factor underlying these disputes would be to ignore a very simple fact: this government has no respect for a healthy work-life balance.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.